 About AKESOgen, Inc.

-AKESOgen is an integrated Clinical Laboratory Improvement Amendments (CLIA) compliant and College of American Pathology (CAP) accredited genomics, genetics and bio-banking company that services the pharmaceutical, biotechnology, clinical, academic, and government sectors for clinical trials, diagnostic clinical testing, and research.
+AKESOgen is an integrated Clinical Laboratory Improvement Amendments (CLIA) compliant and the College of American Pathologists (CAP) accredited genomics, genetics and bio-banking company that services the pharmaceutical, biotechnology, clinical, academic, and government sectors for clinical trials, diagnostic clinical testing, and research.
 Based in Atlanta, GA, USA, the company’s main focus is oncology, neurology and personalized medicine.
 AKESOgen’s services include providing high-throughput, biomarker profiling, cytogenetic arrays, sequencing, and genomics analysis utilizing different types of markers (e.g. DNA, mRNA, miRNA, and methylation).
 For more information, visit www.akesogen.com.Share this